NamanAgarwal18/Project_AndroidProject/MAINFEED.md

 ### 3. Commenting on a Post
 Our app allows people to add comments on any post in their feed.
-All the comments are saved with the userid of the person who commented and if you click the username then you can visit their profile as well.
+All the comments are saved with the userid of the person who commented and if you click the username then you can visit their profile as well ([Click Here]() to learn more abouth that).
 The comments are saved in the backend in the post under the comment section.

 <p align="center">